 To address the weaknesses of native DRL methods, we conceive a novel branching hybrid-action deep reinforcement learning (BHy-DRL) method based on the actor-critic framework.
-The diagram of BHy-DRL can be shown in Fig. \ref{fig_BDRL}.
-The key idea is to decompose the high-dimentional combinatorial action space into multiple low-dimentional sub-spaces, namely branching, and then invoke representation learning to capture the dependencies among the decomposed components of hybrid action.
-To be more specific, BHy-DRL first decomposes the combinatorial action into $I$ sub-actions, where each sub-action $i$ may include the SIC operation between two certain users.
-Then, to capture the internal dependencies between hybrid action components, the discrete and continuous components from original hybrid action space can be jointly embedded into the \textit{latent action} on the low-dimensional shared representation space.
+The diagram of BHy-DRL is shown in Fig. \ref{fig_BDRL}.
+The key idea is to branch the high-dimensional combinatorial action into multiple low-dimensional sub-actions, and then invoke representation learning to capture the dependencies among the decomposed components of the hybrid action.
+To be more specific, BHy-DRL first decomposes the combinatorial action into $I$ sub-actions, where each sub-action $i$ includes the SIC operation between two users.
+Then, to capture internal dependencies between hybrid action components, both discrete and continuous components from original hybrid action space will be jointly encoded into a \textit{latent action} on the low-dimensional representation space.
 Different from conventional DRL that trains policies over the original hybrid action space, BHy-DRL learns a latent policy that outputs the \textit{latent action} over the compact representation space.
-To interact with the environment, the obtained \textit{latent action} should be decoded back into the original hybrid action.
-The decoders and encoders can be jointly trained in an unsupervised way.
-For discrete components, an embedding table is constructed to encode the sub-actions into multiple embeddings.
-For continuous components, a conditional Variational Auto-Encoder (VAE) is trained, which encodes/decodes the original/latent action by taking the system state and combined embeddings as conditions, thus capturing the dependence between the continuous and discrete actions.
+To interact with the environment, this \textit{latent action} would be decoded back into the original hybrid action.
+We invoke unsupervised learning to jointly train the decoders and encoders.
+For discrete components, an embedding table is constructed to encode each sub-action into an embedding.
+Then, for continuous components, a conditional Variational Auto-Encoder (VAE) is trained, which takes the system state and the embeddings as conditions to encode/decode the original/latent action, thus capturing dependencies between continuous and discrete actions.